 (2c) If the calculation provided for in subregulation (2b) does not result in an amount of whole cents the amount is to be rounded down to the nearest whole cent and the rounded amount is to be regarded as the amount calculated under that subregulation.

-(2d) If the amount calculated under subregulation (2b) is less than the amount that applied immediately before the beginning of the relevant period (the “existing amount”), the amount for the relevant period is the existing amount.
+(2d) If the amount calculated under subregulation (2b) is less than the amount that applied immediately before the beginning of the relevant period (the existing amount), the amount for the relevant period is the existing amount.

 (3) This regulation does not apply to diamond obtained from the Ellendale mining lease as defined in the Mining (Ellendale Diamond Royalties) Regulations 2002.